-Statue of Liberty climber to be arraigned after immigration protest
+Statue of Liberty climber appears in court after immigration protest

 The Statue of Liberty, a gift from the people of France to the people of the United States, has become a worldwide symbol of American values.
 Inscribed on its base is a sonnet by Emma Lazarus, which includes the famous lines: “Give me your tired, your poor, Your huddled masses yearning to breathe free.”

-Additional reporting by Jonathan Stempel, Téa Kvetenadze and Jonathan Allen in New York, and Brendan O'Brien in Milwaukee; Editing by Bernadette Baum and Jeffrey Benkoe
+Reporting by Frank McGurty and Diana Kruzman; Additional reporting by Jonathan Stempel, Téa Kvetenadze and Jonathan Allen in New York, and Brendan O'Brien in Milwaukee; Editing by Jeffrey Benkoe and Lisa Shumaker